jack-jiang1111/Teleswap-On-Sui/README.md

 Other TODOs:
--- Need to update deploy script due to directory messed up (will do after all the contracts done) -- Telebtc test rewrite due to telebtc restructure (will do after locker contract) -- "swap and burn" test
+-- Need to update deploy script due to directory messed up (will do after all the contracts done) -- safe math rescan all files
--- Error code re orgnize
--- safe math rescan all files
 -- reentrancy issue rescan
--- BURN and distribute fee should call burn instead, put the burn logic in the connector -- locker need to assert only accpect wbtc
+-- locker need to assert only accpect wbtc
 -- Reward distribute system in ccexchange and cc transfer(made it in locker, send fee to lockers)